Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area.

 Beneficiaries are eligible to choose a CarePlus Medicare Advantage plan if they are entitled to Medicare Part A and enrolled in Part B. Beneficiaries must be entitled to Medicare Part A and Part B benefits as of the effective date of coverage under the plan.

 You must use plan providers, except for emergencies, urgently needed care, or out-of-area dialysis services, and cases in which CarePlus authorizes use of out-of-network providers.
 You must receive all routine care from plan providers.
 If you obtain routine care from an out-of-network provider without prior authorization, neither Medicare nor CarePlus will pay for the services.

+This information is not a complete description of benefits.
+In addition, not all benefits listed may be available on all plans or in a single plan benefit package.
+Contact the plan for more information.
+Limitations, copayments, and restrictions may apply.
 Benefits, premiums and/or member cost-share may change on January 1 of each year.
-In addition, not all benefits listed may be available on all plans or in a single plan benefit package.
 You must continue to pay your Medicare Part B premium.
 The Part B premium may be covered through your State Medicaid Program.